-If you're ready to start your career in the creative industries, there are many opportunities for those with artistic talent, a flair for design or a desire to perform
+If you're ready to start your career in the creative industries, there are many creative jobs available for those with artistic talent, a flair for design or a desire to perform

 Communicating a character or situations to an audience through speech, body language and movement, the work varies enormously, from live stage performances, soap operas, radio work, television advertising and film parts.
 The role may also involve education, training or therapy.